Software Framework for Optically Accessible Quantum Memory Using Group-IV Color Centers in Diamond: Introduction

-To model the spin–photon interface, we use closed-form integral expressions covering detailed modeling of spin-photon interaction for the read-in process, accounting for both an imperfect and broadband photon source and imperfect spin rotations, which are generated by optical control \cite{strocka_token_2025,pieplow_deterministic_2023} or by microwave control \cite{pieplow_efficient_2024}, depending on the color center’s temperature and strain.
-For the read-out process, we assume an ideal single-photon source but include imperfect spin rotations.
+To model the spin–photon interface, we use closed-form integral expressions covering detailed modeling of spin-photon interaction for the read-in and read-out process, accounting for a broadband photon source and imperfect spin rotations, which are generated by optical control \cite{strocka_token_2025,pieplow_deterministic_2023} or by microwave control \cite{pieplow_efficient_2024}, depending on the color center’s temperature and strain.

 The standardized description of the memory requires the use of Kraus-operators \cite{johnston}, which we derive for both: the read-in and read-out process.
 Such a Kraus representation of the quantum memory system offers the advantage of seamless integration for benchmarking quantum repeater performance and various quantum information applications making it an ideal technical contribution for a large quantum memory simulation software.
 In \cite{code_strocka_qm} we provide the corresponding module.